Did Armaan Kohli’s Girlfriend Neeru Randhawa Attack His Mother?

 Tanisha & Armaan

-For the initiated, Armaan was dating Bollywood actress, Tanisha Mukherjee, whom he met in the Bigg Boss 7 house.
+For the uninitiated, Armaan was dating Bollywood actress, Tanisha Mukherjee, whom he met in the Bigg Boss 7 house.
 Apparently, the couple had hit a rocky patch and were constantly arguing, which is why they decided to end the relationship with mutual consent.

 Neeru & Armaan